E2FIF: Push the limit of Binarized Deep Imagery Super-resolution using End-to-end Full-precision Information Flow: The proposed Method

 Following this guideline, we can remodel the existing tail module to preserve the full-precision information flow within the tail module.
 In this study, we construct two kinds of tail modules suitable for BSRNs accordingly.
 In the following, we will take the most commonly utilized Original Tail module as an example (shown as Figure~\ref{fig:originaltail}) to clarify how we construct these two kinds of tail modules.

 1) \textbf{\emph{Repeat-Shortcut Tail}}.
 Since the information flow bottleneck comes from the Sign function, a straightforward way to deal with it is to add a shortcut bypassing the Sign function, similar as that in Bi-Real Net~\cite{liu2018bi}.
-Repeat-Shortcut tail repeats the input features in the channel dimension and connects them to the output channel-expanded features by the binarized convolutional layer, as shown in Figure~\ref{fig:repeatshortcuttail}.
+Repeat-Shortcut tail (Fig.~\ref{fig:repeatshortcuttail}) repeats the input features in the channel dimension and connects them to the output channel-expanded features by the binarized convolutional layer.

-2) \textbf{\emph{Lightweight Tail}}.
-Different with Repeat-Shortcut Tail which utlilizes a shortcut to bypass the Sign function, we drop the Sign function within the tail module and obtain lightweight tail.
-The lightweight tail only contains one layer of full-precision convolutional layer, as shown in Figure~\ref{fig:lightweighttail}.
-This enables the input full-precision features to be directly used to predict high-resolution images without a Sign function.
-Though simple, lightweight tail performs even better, compared with Repeat-Shortcut tail.
-The details can be seen from the experiment.
+2) \textbf{\emph{Lightweight Tail}}.Another way is to drop the Sign function and obtain the lightweight tail which only contains one full-precision convolutional layer, as shown in Fig.~\ref{fig:lightweighttail}.
+This enables the input full-precision features to be directly used to predict high-resolution images.
+Though simple, lightweight tail performs even better in experiments compared to Repeat-Shortcut tail.